Dhanushree27/Mapping_Earthquakes/README.md

 - Overlay maps contain the below data:
     - Past 7 days of earthquake data from USGS color-coded by magnitudes, classified in increaments of 1 until 5
     - Tectonic plate reference lines, collected from github user fraxen, tectonicplates repository
     - Major earthquakes greater than 4.5 in the past 7 days, from USGS.
-This is again color-coded by magnitude, classified until 6
+This is again color-coded by magnitude, classified until 6.
+Earthquake layers needs to be unchecked for this to be clearly visible

     More than one layer can be selected at a time.

 - Legends containing information on the color-codes for earthquake and major earthquake layers.
 The legends will also be displayed/removed based on the layers selected